Countries blocking access to The Pirate Bay: Austria

+In August 2015, the Commercial Court of Vienna ordered local internet provider A1 Telekom Austria to block subscriber access to The Pirate Bay, alongside 1337x, isoHunt, and h33t.to.

-As of 30 May 2016, Austrian ISPs are now once again free to unblock all previously blocked sites.
+On 30 May 2016, this decision was overruled by the Vienna Higher Regional Court, allowing local ISPs to unblock the aforementioned sites.

-As of 2018, ISPs have to block the sites again.
+Following a November 2017 ruling by the Austrian Supreme Court, local ISPs are once again required to block access to these websites.

 Belgium

 After the founders of The Pirate Bay lost their 2009 trial, the Belgian Anti-Piracy Foundation (BAF) began arguing for two ISPs – Belgacom and Telenet – to block subscriber access to the site.
 After year-long negotiations broke down, the result was legal action.
 In July 2010, the Antwerpse Handelsrechtbank (Antwerp Commercial Court) ruled that neither ISP would have to block The Pirate Bay and went on to describe the notion of wholesale site blocking as "disproportionate".
 The ISPs said that it was not their position to decide which sites can and can not be accessed by their users.
 BAF accused them of providing a safe-haven to The Pirate Bay and filed an appeal.

 In October 2011, the Antwerp Court of Appeal overruled the decision of the Commercial Court and ordered Belgacom and Telenet to initiate DNS blockades of 11 domains connected to The Pirate Bay within 14 days or face fines.
 A Pirate Bay spokesperson said that this measure would only have the opposite effect, as there are many ways to circumvent it, commenting: "This will just give us more traffic, as always.
 Thanks for the free advertising."
 The court order listed domain names to block, which all included "www."
 The equivalent URLs without "www." were also blocked by ISPs who wished to comply with the "spirit of the law", although the court order did not specify this.
 NURPA, a nonprofit Belgian advocacy group which promotes and protects digital rights, freedom of expression, privacy and civil liberties, condemned the decision, saying: "The decision of the Antwerp Court of Appeal in the case against Belgacom BAF / Telenet sets a dangerous precedent for blocking of content by Internet service providers in Belgium.
 It is incompatible with the doctrine of proportionality advocated by the European Court of Human Rights."

 On 5 October 2011, The Pirate Bay registered the domain name depiraatbaai.be and baiedespirates.be, allowing Belgian users to access the site again, without using alternative DNS providers.

-On 18 April 2012, TorrentFreak reports that these two alternate domain names were also blocked, presumably added to the already existing court order.
+On 18 April 2012, TorrentFreak reported that these two alternate domain names were also blocked, presumably added to the already existing court order.